At 100, Iris Apfel is as stylish as ever | DW | 29.08.2021

 That was her recipe for success right from the start.

-Born in 1921, Apfel grew up during the Great Depression.
+Born in New York City in 1921, Apfel grew up during the Great Depression.
 Her mother advised her to buy a single simple black dress— that way she would always have something to wear, as it can be worn in casual and more dressy contexts.
 It all depends on the accessories you add.

 The young Iris never forgot her mother's advice.

-At age 11, she discovered a brooch she really wanted in a basement shop in Greenwich Village, a neighborhood in New York City.
+At age 11, she discovered a brooch she really wanted in a basement shop in Greenwich Village, a neighborhood in New York.
 It cost $0.65, and she saved every penny she could find to finally buy it.

 It was her first shopping experience, and it launched one of the largest private jewelry collections in the United States.

-To this day, Apfel still hunts for the right accessory in boutiques of all price ranges, at flea markets, in second-hand shops.
-She combines items that no one else would consider combinable, mixing haute couture with junk, as well as shapes and patterns that supposedly do not go together.
+To this day, Apfel still hunts for the right accessory in boutiques of all price ranges, at flea markets and in secondhand shops.
+She combines items that no one else would consider combining, mixing haute couture with junk, as well as shapes and patterns that supposedly do not go together.
 And when Apfel wears them together, they end up harmonizing.
 That's her great talent.
 She just dares and doesn't follow any trends.
 Instead, she sets them herself.

 Young fashion designers flock around her wherever she appears, whether at a gallery opening or a fashion show.